 This 63rd episode is titled Invested

-Anyway, with that said – back to the Church in the European Middle Ages . . .
+With that said – back to the Church in the European Middle Ages . . .

-Because bishops, abbots and other high church officials had secular as well as spiritual authority, many of Europe’s nobility began to take it upon themselves to appoint those bishops & abbots when vacancies occurred.
+Because bishops, abbots and other church officials had secular as well as spiritual authority, many of Europe’s nobility began to take it upon themselves to appoint those bishops and abbots when vacancies occurred.
 It’s not difficult to see why they’d want to, instead of waiting on Rome to make the selection.
 Local rulers wanted someone running things amiable to their aims.
 Also, with the inheritance rules the way they were, with everything going to the firstborn son, a lucrative and influential career as a bishop was a plum job for all those second and third sons.
 This investing of church offices by secular rulers was called Lay Investiture, because it was done by the laity, rather than by ordained clergy.
-And as you can imagine, it was NOT something the Popes were real happy about.
+And as you can imagine, it was NOT something Popes were happy about.

-It came to a head in 1076 when Pope Gregory VII & the Holy Roman Emperor Henry IV came to a loggerheads over the archbishop of Milan.
+It came to a head in 1076 when Pope Gregory VII and the Holy Roman Emperor Henry IV came to a loggerheads over the archbishop of Milan.
 Both men proposed different candidates, and both believed it was his right to appoint the office.
 The Pope threatened excommunication if the Emperor refused to comply.
 Henry answered by calling a synod of German bishops at Worms in 1076.
 The Synod deposed Pope Gregory.
 Not to be outdone, Gregory excommunicated Henry and absolved his subjects of allegiance to him.
 A deft move—since at the time, Henry and his Saxon nobles were at odds.
 These nobles then demanded Henry reconcile with Gregory within a year or forfeit his throne.
 So the Emperor was forced to make peace with Gregory in a famous meeting at Canossa.
 Henry demonstrated his contrition by walking around the castle for 3 days in the snow, barefoot!
 The Pope reversed the excommunication and received the Emperor back into the faith.